EnigmaCurry/midi-livecode/README.md

 # midi-livecode

-This is a live-coding environment for MIDI composition.
+This is a live-coding environment for MIDI composition with support for Ableton Link.

  * Install a MIDI loop driver
    * Windows: https://www.nerds.de/en/loopbe1.html